Hone logo

 Problem Description

-You need to implement a JavaScript function named fillArray that accepts two arguments:
+You are tasked with creating a JavaScript function called fillArray that takes two arguments:

 Key Requirements:

-• The function must create and return a new array.
-It should not modify any existing arrays.
+• The function must modify the original array directly.
+Do not create a new array.

 Expected Behavior: